vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 Note that `display: inline-flex;` behaves actually as `inline-block` rather than `inline`.
 That means it is still displayed on a line, but you can define properties such as `width` and `height`.

-Bw aware that this defines only how the container should be displayed in the document flow, not its child items.
+Be aware that this defines only how the container should be displayed in the document flow, not its child items.

 ### Flex direction
 In our example, the child items were displayed horizontally, from left to right.
 That's the default behavior, if you don't specify otherwise.